 Some people hear the words “passive income” and imagine a life with little to no work.
 And while many passive income streams do have a “set it and forget it” component, others require more active nurturing to stay viable.

 Payday Friday.
 The two words all hard-working employees love to hear.
-Whether you work part-time or full-time, the majority of your income likely comes from the work hours you’ve put in over the past few weeks.
+Whether you work part-time or full-time, most of your income likely comes from the hours you’ve put in over the past pay period.
 But what if that active income became less important?
 What if other passive streams of income slowly became the lion’s share of your income, freeing you up to spend time doing the things you love?

 What Is Passive Income and Why Is It Important?

-Passive income are earnings you receive from things like stock dividends, royalties, real estate, joint partnerships and other investments.
+Passive income are earnings you receive from things like stock dividends, royalties, real estate and other investments.
 Unlike a salary, your passive income is not directly connected to how much you work.
-Initially, you may have to work hard to create a passive income source… but if done correctly, the amount of active work you’ll need to do decreases over time.
+Initially, you may have to work hard to create a passive income source.
+But if done correctly, the amount of active work will decrease over time.

 The reality of life is that we all have the same 24 hours in a day.
 So how do we combat this reality?
 Simple…by putting your money to work for you.
-There are various ways to do this.
+There are lots of ways to do this.
 You can use digital platforms, investment mechanisms or even outsourced labor.

 Even if you earn an extremely high salary, you are limited in how much you can physically do.
 To achieve financial freedom, you have to earn more of your income from sources like interest, dividends and other capital gains.

 Thankfully, you do not have to be Warren Buffett to earn passive income.
-There are a number of ways you can get started right away.
+There are many ways you can get started right away.
 From writing a blog to investing in the stock market, the following ideas can help you generate a lasting source of passive revenue.

 How Can I Generate Passive Income?